 The Ergohuman chair is widely known for having incredible lumbar support.
 The system they use creates a lumbar that pushes out further than the upper portion of the backrest.
 This means it’s the first thing you will feel when you sit in the chair.
 It is auto-adjusting so that the amount of pressure that is applied depends on your actual body weight.

 Because the ME7ERG has an all mesh backrest, the way the mesh adapts to your body is different than a traditional padded chair.
 It spreads out across your lower back more than it’s all leather sibling, the LE9ERG.
 It doesn’t feel quite as intense on the lower back as the upholstered versions of the chair.

 Neck Roll Headrest

-The neck roll headrest is much different experience than the typical headrest that you would rest your head against.
+The neck roll headrest is a much different experience than the typical headrest that you would rest your head against.
 It is actually designed to fit within the crutch of your neck and head, providing better support than a headrest found in a vehicle.

 The headrest is height adjustable, with approximately 2” of height adjustment.
 It will also pivot at an axis point found at the end of the frame stem.
 It has three positions, allowing it to adapt to your neck and head.

 Buying tip: If you are under 5’2” or over 6’5”, I would go without the headrest.
 Unfortunately, there isn’t enough height adjustment to fit properly in the chairs with headrests.
 If you are 5’2” and under, you will find that it hits you in the back of the head; this will push your head and neck forward.
 If you are over 6’5”, it hits in the top for your shoulders and is a nuisance.